WithSecureOpenSource/pytest-rts/README.md

 ## Testing / linting with tox

-Make sure you have Python version 3.6, 3.7, 3.8, 3.9.
+Make sure you have Python versions 3.6, 3.7, 3.8, 3.9 (all of them).
 Install tox into your current Python environment (does not matter which one it is).
 Run `tox` to run linters/tests using different Python versions.
-To run for only one Python versionu, use, for example, `tox -e py36`.
+To run for only one Python version, use, for example, `tox -e py36`.
 To check code formatting with black, run `tox -e py38-check-format` (code formatting check is done only with Python 3.8).

 **NB** If you have changed dependencies in `setup.py`, run `tox --recreate` once.